What is EEML?

 BHFF group with Samy Bengio

-What a moment!
-Meeting Samy Bengio alongside my BHFF colleagues was truly inspiring.
+Meeting Samy Bengio alongside BHFF colleagues was a highlight of the week.

 Why Such Events Matter